Greebo Games: Company Product Range

 Greebo Games products include about 20 different teams for Fantasy Football tabletop games and over 1.200 individual greebos, both in resin and metal.
-It also produces Greebonite Ink, a black primer ink that can be used to quickly highlight the details on single sculpts in order to give "out-of-the-box" models a more aesthetically pleasing look on the tabletop.
+The company also produces 'Greebonite Ink,' a black primer used for highlighting details on miniature figures.

 Limited Edition Products

 In April 2017, Greebo Games created its Legacy Vault, a section of its website dedicated to limited edition miniatures and busts released for major festivities, such as Halloween, Christmas, Valentine's Day or Easter: the models are generally shown to the general public with a Kickstarter campaign, and subsequently not made anymore beyond their first production run.
 Additionally, all models belonging to this section are sold with a numbered Certificate of Authenticity.